samuelymh/AITKL-Hackathon-App/ENCOUNTER_VALIDATION_FIX_SUMMARY.md

     physicalExamination: "...", // Separate field
     assessmentAndPlan: "...", // Separate field
     vitals: {
-      temperature: "98.6", // String, not number
+      temperature: "101.3", // Fahrenheit - will be converted to 38.5°C
-      heartRate: "72", // String, not number
+      heartRate: "72", // String, will be converted to number
       // ... other vitals as strings
     }
   }